modernistik/parse-stack/README.md

 user.logout # deletes the corresponding session
 ```

-#### Linking and Unlinking Users
+#### Linking and Unlinking
-You can signup or login uses with third-party services like Facebook and Twitter as described in: [Linking and Unlinking Users](https://parseplatform.github.io/docs/rest/guide/#linking).
+You can link or unlink user accounts with third-party services like Facebook and Twitter as described in: [Linking and Unlinking Users](https://parseplatform.github.io/docs/rest/guide/#linking).
 To do this, you must first get the corresponding authentication data for the specific service, and then apply it to the user using the linking and unlinking methods.
 Each method returns true or false if the action was successful.
 For a listing of supported third-party authentication services, see [OAuth](https://github.com/ParsePlatform/parse-server/wiki/OAuth).

 ```ruby